 Treadwell’s essay is an entry in a debate about how to understand the many figures responsible for “writing” Sartor Resartus—Diogenes Teufelsdröch, the Editor, and of course Carlyle himself.
 For Treadwell, the complexity is made necessary by Carlyle’s view of writing as a kind of work.
 In order to signify the work that went into it, writing must resist direct expression—symbolizing the work of writing, in other words, by refusing to directly signify meaning.

-Major Text: Ford MADOX Brown’s Work
+Major Text: Ford Madox Brown’s Work

 Perhaps the most famous cultural expression of the Victorian Gospel of Work is Ford Madox Brown’s painting Work, completed in 1865.
 As Sachko Macleod 1996 argues, its celebration of hard-working British laborers, with admiring intellectuals and marginalized aristocrats looking on, demonstrates the influence of Carlyle’s thinking about the role of work in society—a fact made obvious by Brown’s inclusion of Carlyle as a figure in the painting.
 Curtis 1992 agrees, emphasizing the extent to which the specific task depicted in the poem—the digging of a water pipe—expressed mid-Victorian commitments about valuable public labor.
 Brown’s endorsement of the Gospel of Work has led a number of critics to use it as a touchstone for criticism: thus Barringer 2005 contends that the painting leaves out the fact of alienated industrial labor in the same way the Gospel of Work itself does.
 Similarly, Danahay 2005 contends that the painting can only introduce the fact of female work by turning women into objects of sexual observation.
 At the same time, critics attentive to the somewhat chaotic nature of the painting have asked whether Brown’s endorsement of the Gospel of Work is really so unequivocal, or whether he is in fact depicting some of the problems with the Gospel of Work that he has been accused of dismissing.
 Dart 1999 questions in this light the tension between the straightforwardness of Brown’s descriptive catalogue for the painting and the tensions and ambiguities in the painting itself.
 Barlow 2014 contends that the painting in fact calls the clichés it uses into question by setting them into a structure that reveals their tensions.